OpenDRR/seismic-risk-model/docs/_pages/en/index.md

     link: "https://www.github.com/OpenDRR/"
   - title: "OpenDRR Downloads"
     link: "../downloads/en"
-  - title: "The National Seismic Risk model for Canada"
+  - title: "The Probabilistic Seismic Risk model for Canada"
 ---
 <div class="row">
   <div class="col-md-8">
-    <p><strong>The National Seismic Risk model for Canada introduces a structured framework of indicators that profile the physical, social and economic dimensions of earthquake risk at the neighborhood scale.</strong></p>
+    <p><strong>The Probabilistic Seismic Risk Model for Canada introduces a structured framework of indicators that profile the physical, social and economic dimensions of earthquake risk at the neighborhood scale.</strong></p>
-    <p>Risk metrics include measures of building damage and collapse probability, life safety and expected ground-up losses reported as both Average Annual Loss (AAL) and Probable Maximum Loss (PML) for reference return periods.</p>
+    <p>Risk metrics include measures of building damage and collapse probability, life safety and expected economic losses.
+An overall risk rating is also provided which aggregates the physical, social, and economic dimensions of risk.
+The probabilistic assessment reports information based on both the ‘total’ impact as well as the ‘percentage’ impact.</p>
-    <p>Model outputs are used to analyze existing baseline conditions of earthquake risk, and to evaluate the potential for risk reduction through proactive investments in seismic mitigation and post-disaster recovery planning.</p>
-    <p>The models and accompanying indicator framework are designed to support implementation of the Sendai Framework for Disaster Risk Reduction at local and regional scales (United Nations, 2015: SFDRR) -- and to help build capabilities for incorporating a disaster resilience lens into ongoing emergency management, sustainable land use and financial planning initiatives in Canada.</p>
+    <p>It considers only damage to buildings, and their inhabitants, from earthquake shaking, and therefore does not include damage to critical infrastructure or vehicles.
+Losses from secondary hazards, such as aftershocks, liquefaction, landslides, or fire following are also not currently included.</p>
+    <p>The information is provided at the approximate scale of Census dissemination areas, and is intended to support planning and emergency management activities in earthquake prone regions.</p>
+    <p>This project is run by the Geological Survey of Canada's Public Safety Geoscience Program.
+For inquiries related to the National Earthquake Scenario Catalogue, please contact Tiegan E. Hobbs at tiegan.hobbs@nrcan-rncan.gc.ca.</p>
+    <p>If you are looking for our end-user interface or any associated documentation, please visit <a href="www.riskprofiler.ca">www.RiskProfiler.ca</a>.</p>
     <section class="jumbotron">
       <p>All products are released under the Open Government Licence - Canada.</p>
       <p><a href="https://open.canada.ca/en/open-government-licence-canada" class="btn btn-info btn-lg" role="button">Learn more</a></p>